enricop89/nexmo-developer/_documentation/application/overview.md

 -- | --
 `ID` | Used to identify each application and used in conjunction with `private_key` to generate JWTs.
 `name` | The application name.
 `capabilities` | Describes the types of functionality this application will support.
-The capabilities `voice`, `messages`, `rtc`.
+The capabilities `voice`, `messages`, `rtc`, `vbc`.
 Any number of these capabilities can be supported in one application.
 `private_key` | You use the private key to generate the JWTs used to authenticate your calls to the Nexmo APIs.
 `public_key` | Used by Nexmo to authenticate the JWT in your requests to Nexmo API.
 `webhooks` | Nexmo sends and retrieves information via your webhook endpoints.